ATMunn/NodeDueler/readme.md

 # NodeDueler

-A little console game in which you can watch two fictional duelers fight it out to the death.
+A little terminal game in which you can watch two fictional duelers fight it out to the death.
 Currently in very early development.

 Requires ES6 Node.JS.
 To run it, just run `node main.js`